vivocha/extension-sdk/README.md

 const name = '{{NAME}}';
 ```

-and it can use that resolved values as required by its own business logic.
+Therefore, the settings client app can use that resolved values as required by its own business logic.

 #### [Subscribe Method](#subscribe-method)